 How it works

-When you have enrolled your ID.me account in MFA, the sign-in process includes your email address and password, then you will also enter a verification code, which has been sent to a trusted device, sometimes via a trusted phone number.
+When you have set up MFA in your ID.me account, you begin the sign-in process with your email address and password, then you will also enter a verification code, which has been sent to a trusted device, sometimes via a trusted phone number.
 By entering the additional code, you are verifying that you have physical possession of the device.

-For example, depending on how your account is set up, you may be signing in to ID.me on your computer, then receive a verification code via text on your smartphone.
-Enter the code from your phone on your computer, and log-in is complete.
+For example, depending on how your account is set up, you may sign in to ID.me on your computer, then receive a verification code via text on your smartphone.
+Enter the code from your phone on your computer, and sign-in is complete.

-Depending on your account set-up and the partner website you are working with, you may be asked to provide MFA credentials every time you log-in, or you may be permitted to 'trust' log-ins that come from a certain device.
+Depending on your account set-up and the partner website you are working with, you may be asked to provide MFA credentials every time you sign in, or you may be permitted to 'trust' sign-ins that come from certain devices.

 What is a trusted device?